TuTizz/meta-fiddlestick/README.md

 watchdog : watchdog is activated forkbomb if you want to test it : root@raspberrypi3-64:~# a(){ a|a& };a

-@mac bridge : le bridge prend l'@mac de la raspberry
+@mac br0 = @mac Raspberry

+snmp : is now available, basic OID exposed